pjohalloran/gameframework/README.txt

  TODO:

  - Fix the Windows build.
- - Inline all 3rdParty code inside the library to remove the need to install anything.
  - Get rid of dead and experimental code.
  - iOS platform support.
  - More 2D/3D game examples.
  - Custom memory management and allocation.
  - Removal of exceptions.
  - Replace STL with custom data structures and algorithms.
- - Fix the Windows build.
  - Implement shadows in the Pool3D